ItsNotSoftware/nav6d/README.md

 4. `max_linear_velocity_xyz` / `max_force_xyz` and `max_angular_velocity_rpy` / `max_torque_rpy`:
    per-axis clamps that keep the controller outputs within what the vehicle can track.

-Because the velocity controller is now the default, make sure downstream bridges (e.g. `cmd_bridge`) listen on `/space_cobot/cmd_vel`.
-Switch to `/space_cobot/cmd_force` only when using actuators that natively consume wrenches.

 ## Example Usage

 1. Start an OctoMap server (or another compatible map publisher):